dyavanapellisujal/IAM_AUDIT_TOOL/README.md

 A tool to automate the auditing of AWS IAM services, helping identify security misconfigurations and enforce best practices.

 ## Features
-- 🔑 Access Key Audit: Detects IAM access keys older than 30 days.
+- 🔑 Access Key Audit: Detects IAM access keys older than 30 days(Can be modified in the script).
 - 🔒 MFA Enforcement Check: Verifies if MFA is enabled for IAM users.
 - 📊 Customizable Reports: Export results in CSV or Excel formats.